JakenVeina/SeqLoggerProvider/README.md

 [![Continuous Deployment](https://github.com/JakenVeina/SeqLoggerProvider/workflows/Continuous%20Deployment/badge.svg)](https://github.com/JakenVeina/SeqLoggerProvider/actions?query=workflow%3A%22Continuous+Deployment%22)
 [![NuGet](https://img.shields.io/nuget/v/SeqLoggerProvider.svg)](https://www.nuget.org/packages/SeqLoggerProvider/)

-An implementation of `ILoggerProvider`, from the [.NET Extensions Logging Framework](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) framework, for writing log events to a [Seq](https://datalust.co/seq) server.
+An implementation of `ILoggerProvider`, from the [.NET Extensions Logging Framework](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) framework, for writing log entries to a [Seq](https://datalust.co/seq) server.

 This library provides an alternative to the [official Seq logger provider](https://datalust.co/seq), with a goal of providing a slimmer and more extensible implementation.
 This library includes the following key features that separate it from the official one: